sauravRajput90/CODETECH-INTERNSHIP2024/README.md

 View columns: data. columns
 Examine data types: data. info()
 Statistical summary: data. describe()

+## DATA FILTERATION AND CLEANING
+ Data Cleaning: Impute any missing values, any inconsistencies and any outliers before going to the next step of analysis.
+ Feature Engineering: It may also be necessary to create new features in case you are having difficulties making the model better.
+ Domain Knowledge: Integrate domain-specific knowledge in order to build proper understanding of the results.
+ Iterative Process: Like most analysis methodologies, EDA is also an iterative based process.
+You may need to go back to the earlier steps to add more information as you may discover during the process.
 ## Univariate Analysis:
 Analyse individual variables by means of histograms, box plots, count plots and basic statistics.
 ## Outlier Detection: